Meromorphic solutions of delay differential equations related to logistic type and generalizations: Introduction and main results

-We remark that if all coefficients of the equation \eqref{E1.1} are non-transcendental meromorphic functions, then from the proof of Theorem \ref{T1}, one can see that an admissible entire function $w$ must have at most finitely many zeros.
-Thus in this case, we get the following result which does not need the condition that zeros of admissible entire solutions are of uniformly bounded multiplicities (this condition has ever appeared in \cite{cao-xu-chen}).
-The same conclusion is also true for Theorem \ref{T2} and Corollary \ref{C1} below.
+Moreover, it is interesting that if all coefficients of the delay differential equation \eqref{E1.1} are rational functions, then from the proof of Theorem \ref{T1}, one can easily see that any admissible entire function $w$ must have at most finitely many zeros.
+Thus in this case, the proof of Theorem \ref{T1} implies the following results which does not need the condition $\overline{N}(r, \frac{1}{w})=O(N(r, \frac{1}{w})).$

-\begin{theorem} Suppose that the logistic delay differential equation \eqref{E1.1} with all non-transcendental meromorphic function coefficients has reduced form.
-Then any admissible solution $w$ of \eqref{E1.1} can not be an entire function. \end{theorem}
+\begin{theorem} Let $a_{0},$ $a_{1},$ $b_{1}, \ldots, b_{k}$ be rational functions.
+Then any transcendental meromorphic solution of the logistic delay differential equation \eqref{E1.1} with reduced form has at least one pole. \end{theorem}